Bethenny Frankel Says Her New Boyfriend Paul Bernon Is ‘Incredible’ And ‘Very Similar’ To Daughter Bryn

 As for the reason behind Frankel and Bernon’s initial split, the reality star said she didn’t get serious with Bernon in 2017 “because [she] wasn’t ready for that.”

 Since Frankel and Bernon went public with their relationship last year, they have been frequently spotted together in New York City and in Boston, where he resides.
-They also spent time in the Dominican Republic over the holidays with their kids from previous relationships, including Frankel’s eight-year-old daughter Bryn, who she shares with ex-husband Jason Hoppy.
+They also spent time in the Dominican Republic over the holidays with their kids from previous relationships, including Frankel’s 8-year-old daughter Bryn, who she shares with ex-husband Jason Hoppy.

 Frankel and Bernon also spent time together in Mexico over the New Year and at the time, an insider spoke to People about their trip and said the reality star looked “very happy” to be with Bernon and their kids.